Instrument Rating Course (IR Course)

 • 15 VFR landings at Teuge

-• CO2 compensation via TreeByTree (we arrange this)
+• CO2 compensation via TreeByTree (arranged by us)

-• All fees for landings and ATC that we make at other fields
+• All fees for landings and ATC at other airfields

 • Flight exam (aircraft rental, landings, examiner rental and Kiwa costs)

-• Basic Qualification: Be in possession of at least a PPL (A) (Private Pilot License for aircraft)
+• Basic Qualification: Hold at least a PPL (A) (Private Pilot License for aircraft)

-• Night flying qualification (if you want to be able to fly IFR in the dark): Have the privileges to fly at night in accordance with FCL.810, if the IR privileges will be used at night; or be in possession of an ATPL (Airline Transport Pilot License) in another category of aircraft; or a CPL (Commercial Pilot License) in the relevant aircraft category.
+• Night flying privileges (if you want to fly IFR in the dark): Have the privileges to fly at night in accordance with FCL.810, if IR privileges will be used at night; or hold an ATPL (Airline Transport Pilot License) in another category of aircraft; or a CPL (Commercial Pilot License) in the relevant aircraft category.

 • Theoretical Knowledge Certificate: A valid theoretical knowledge certificate.